sjsu-library/unionist/_items/unionist--text-0370.md

   servant.</p> <p> &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-  TRISTAM BURGES. </p> <p> <em>From the Preceptors of the Public Schools in the City of Providence</em> </p> <p> We have used Mr. Angell’s series of school books, for nearly one eyar; and from this long trial we can say with confidence that we believe them admirably suited to answer the purposes for which they were composed.
+  TRISTAM BURGES. </p> <p> <em>From the Preceptors of the Public Schools in the City of Providence</em> </p> <p> We have used Mr. Angell’s series of school books, for nearly one year; and from this long trial we can say with confidence that we believe them admirably suited to answer the purposes for which they were composed.
 From our examination of the inferior numbers, which are used in the primary Schools, we believe them also to be no less useful.
 As reading books, they all combine in